Spearfoot/FreeNAS-scripts/README.md

 # zpool_report.sh

 Generates and emails you a status report about your system's pools.

 You will need to edit the script and enter your email address before using it.
 ***
+# ups_report.sh
+Generates and emails you a status report about your UPS.

+You will need to edit the script and enter your email address before using it.
+***